lake-lab/lake-lab.github.io/_pages/projects.md

 Young children have wide-ranging and sophisticated knowledge of the world.
 What is the origin of this early knowledge?
 How much can be explained through generic learning mechanisms applied to sensory data, and how much requires more substantive innate inductive biases?
 We examine these *nature vs. nurture* questions by training large-scale neural networks through the eyes and ears of a single developing child, using longitudinal baby headcam videos (see recent dataset from <a href="https://psyarxiv.com/fy8zx/">Sullivan et al., 2020</a>).

-Our results show that high-level visual features, as well as syntactic/semantic categories of words, can emerge from self-supervised learning applied only to a snapshot of one child's experiences.
-Our ongoing work is studying whether high-level linguistic representations and simple predictive models of the world can also be learned via similar mechanisms.
+Our results show that broadly useful visual features and high-level linguistic structure can emerge from self-supervised learning applied only to a slice of one child's experiences.
+Our ongoing work is studying whether predictive models of the world can also be learned via similar mechanisms.

+Vong, W. K., Wang, W., Orhan, A. E., and Lake, B. M (2023).
+Grounded language acquisition through the eyes and ears of a single child.
+Email to request preprint.

+<a href="https://cims.nyu.edu/~brenden/papers/2305.15372.pdf"> Orhan, A. E., and Lake, B. M. (2023).
+What can generic neural networks learn from a child's visual experience?</a> Preprint available on <em>arxiv:2305.15372</em>

-<a href="https://cims.nyu.edu/~brenden/papers/papers/WangEtAlPreprint.pdf"> Wang, W., Vong, W. K., Kim, N., Lake, B. M. (2022).
-Finding Structure in One Child’s Linguistic Experience.</a> Preprint available on <em>PsyArXiv:85k3y.</em>
+<a href="https://cims.nyu.edu/~brenden/papers/WangEtAlPreprint.pdf"> Wang, W., Vong, W. K., Kim, N., and Lake, B. M. (in press).
+Finding Structure in One Child’s Linguistic Experience.</a> <em>Cognitive Science.</em>

-<a href="https://cims.nyu.edu/~brenden/papers/OrhanEtAl2020NeurIPS.pdf">Orhan, A. E., Gupta, V. B., and Lake, B. M. (2020).
-Self-supervised learning through the eyes of a child.</a> <em>Advances in Neural Information Processing Systems 33.</em> [<a href="https://cims.nyu.edu/~brenden/papers/OrhanEtAl2020NeurIPS_supp.pdf">Supporting Info</a>] [<a href="https://github.com/eminorhan/baby-vision">Code and pre-trained models</a>] [<a href="https://www.newscientist.com/article/2251529-baby-mounted-cameras-teach-ai-to-see-through-a-childs-eyes/">New Scientist article</a>]

-<a href="https://cims.nyu.edu/~brenden/papers/DavidsonLake2021CogSci.pdf">Davidson, G. and Lake, B. M. (2021).
-Examining Infant Relation Categorization Through Deep Neural Networks.</a> In <em>Proceedings of the 43rd Annual Conference of the Cognitive Science Society.</em>
+<a href="https://cims.nyu.edu/~brenden/papers/DavidsonEtAlPreprint.pdf"> Davidson, G., Orhan, A. E., and Lake, B. M. (2023).
+Spatial Relation Categorization in Infants and Deep Neural Networks.</a> Preprint available on <em>PsyArXiv:ykejp.</em>

 ---